midtown-ai/glossary/glossary/o.md

  See also [0], ...

+# One-Armed Bandit

+  * choice between slot machines (one-armed bandit)
+  * average profitability NOT known in advance
+  * Learning problem = ignorance of profitability

+ See also [O], ...

 # One-Cold Encoding

  Same as [one-hot encoding] except the 1 is a 0 and 0s are 1s.
 Example yellow = [1, 0, 1, 1].